ProgramistaZpolski/delete-websites-not-made-with-php/README.md

-# delete-websites-not-makde-with-php
+# delete-websites-not-made-with-php
-Deletes websites that were not made with php
+A script that deletes websites that were not made with php